Big Oaks Big Six

 Bird watching is a popular activity here at Big Oaks.
 An assortment of species of birds utilize the refuge throughout the seasons.
 The birding opportunity at Big Oaks is enjoyed by novice, intermediate and advanced birders.

 A pair of breeding Bald Eagles currently resides at Old Timbers Lake.
 The lake is also home to Belted Kingfishers and a variety of waterfowl species.
-Canada Geese, Pied-billed Grebes, Mallards and other waterfowl occur here.
+Canada Geese, Pied-billed Grebes, Mallards, and other waterfowl can be viewed here.

 In our grasslands, the Henslow's sparrow takes the spotlight.
-Populations of this species are currently in decline due to a loss of their preferred habitat --- grasslands.
-Big Oaks is very important in providing breeding habitat for this species.
-Other birds of the grasslands include Dickcissels, other sparrows and a wintering Golden Eagle.
+Populations of this species are currently in decline due to a loss of their preferred habitat, grasslands.
+The Refuge is crucial in providing breeding habitat for this species.
+Other birds of the grasslands include Dickcissels, many different sparrows, and a wintering Golden Eagle.

 2. Fishing